Chart Color Schemes

 The Parks is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-The Parks has one of the highest levels of cultural diversity in Australia, with 50.8% of its population born overseas and 59.5% speaking a language other than English at home.
-Christianity is the predominant religion in The Parks, making up 38.7% of its population.
-However, Buddhism is notably overrepresented compared to the Greater Adelaide average, comprising 14.5% of The Parks' population versus 6.1%.
+The Parks has one of the most diverse populations in the country, with 50.8% of its residents born overseas and 59.5% speaking a language other than English at home.
+Christianity is the predominant religion in The Parks, practiced by 38.7% of people.
+However, Buddhism is notably more prevalent here compared to Greater Adelaide, comprising 14.5% versus 6.1%.

 Frequently Asked Questions - Diversity